 sheened with dipalmitoylphosphatidylcholine,

-across the span of the Membrane’s Golden Gate.
+across the span of the membrane’s clover states.

 In quietistic surrealism—scarfed to the 🌞,